Afraym-Herz/Bookly-app-clean-Arch/README.md

 # Clean Architecture

-##  has two main folders is Core folder and Feature folder
+## Main Folders is Core folder and Feature folder ( MAIN SECTION ) :

+## NOTE : we focus in our project about clean architecture so we don't focus in each screen and don't deal with API that's not real world project

 ## Core :